RainbowXiaobo/How-to-use-yt-dlp/README.md

 Download yt-dlp.exe to your PC.

-In CMD.EXE type yt-dlp [OPTION] [URL].
+In CMD.EXE type yt-dlp OPTION URL.

 If you need help,type yt-dlp -help.

-If you are in China Mainland，use [OPTION] --proxy socks5://IP Address please.
+If you are in China Mainland，use OPTION --proxy socks5://IP Address please.

 If you need download the YxxTxBx video,you also need FFmpeg.

+How to use FFmpeg?come here [https://www.baidu,com]